 The only deterrent to hiking Flattop is the crowds.
 On a good, clear summer day, you may have to share the summit with dozens of others.
 I know people in Anchorage who routinely use the trail as a workout after work.
 My hike up this gorgeous little mountain was completed on a particularly beautiful evening in late-August at sunset.

 Getting ThereGetting to Flattop is easy.
 You take either Minnesota Drive or Seward Highway heading South and exit at O'malley Road.

 Take O'Malley Road for several miles to the east until you reach Hillside Drive on your right.
 There is a sign at the turn to Hillside Drive that says "Chugach State Park".

 Take Hillside Drive for about a mile until you get to Upper Huffman Road on your left, heading towards the mountains.
 Take Upper Huffman to near its terminus where you take Toilsome Hill Drive.
 Toilsome Hill winds around the hillside (and turns seamlessly into Glen Alps).
 After a few miles you will see signs for the parking area and the Glen Alps trailhead on the left side of the road.
-The trail itself starts up a staircase on the northeast end on the parking lot.
+The start of the trail itself is well marked.

 The summit is only 1.5 miles one-way from the parking area, with an elevation gain of 1252 feet.
 You gain roughly 1,000 feet in the last mile.